AI Graphic Organisers: Visual Thinking Tools

 What the teacher does / what learners produce: The teacher presents a complex legal argument about a court case.
 The AI generates a visual map showing the different stages of the argument.
 Learners then use this map to summarise the key points, demonstrating their understanding of the legal process.

-Teachers need to choose types of thinking for learners (Jonassen, 2000).
-Before using AI visual tools, plan the instructional focus.
-This ensures effective scaffolding (Vygotsky, 1978).
+Teachers need to choose the type of thinking learners need to practise (Jonassen, 2000).
+Before using AI visual tools, set the instructional focus.
+This reflects Vygotsky's (1978) account of learning through targeted social and cultural scaffolding.

 Different academic tasks require different cognitive actions.
 AI tools excel when the teacher explicitly names the required thinking process in the prompt.
 If the goal is classification, the prompt must direct the AI to generate a tree map or a Venn diagram.